-1. Make a copy of the video on YouTube, wait for the captions to be auto generated, then swap out the video on your site for this new version.
+1. Make a copy of the video on YouTube, wait for the captions to be auto-generated, then swap out the video on your site for this new version.
 The video will have to be processed by SmartVideo again.

-2. Delete your current video, re-upload a new one, then wait for it to fully process at YouTube and turn captions on.
+2. Delete your current video, re-upload a new one, then wait for it to fully process on YouTube and turn captions on.
 Then place that new embed code on your site so Swarmify can pick everything up brand new.